swyddfa/esbonio/docs/lsp/editors/vscode/_configuration.rst

      installed automatically
    - ``automatic`` - Never ask for confirmation, updates will always be installed.

+.. confval:: esbonio.trace.server (string)

+   Set the logging level for LSP protocol messages, mostly useful for debugging.

+   The following options are available

+   - ``off`` (default) - Don't log any LSP messages
+   - ``messages`` - Log when LSP messages are sent/recevied
+   - ``verbose`` - Log all LSP messages and their contents

 The VSCode extension also exposes the following server configuration options under an ``esbonio.*`` prefix.